SH3KKY/Strawberry-Rescue/README.md

 # Strawberry-Rescue
-Just a small basic platformer
+Just a small (really bad please do not click) basic platformer